-A soup bar is the perfect winter party idea with a variety of soups to choose from and delicious accompaniments.
+A soup bar is the perfect winter theme party idea with a variety of soups to choose from and delicious accompaniments.

 You may be longing for Spring, but there are plenty of chilly days ahead that this soup bar would be a perfect plan for.
 I love turning simple classic ideas like a soup and sandwich luncheon, into something stylish and updated for home entertaining.

-When I created my chili bar several years ago I never dreamed it would get such a tremendous response.
+When I created my chili bar I never dreamed it would get such a tremendous response.
 It’s been the gift that keeps on giving, as readers flock to it year after year.
-I certainly hope you’ll find just as much inspiration in the soup bar I’ve designed below.
+I certainly hope you’ll find just as much inspiration in the soup bar I’ve designed.

 For starters, these soup bar ideas would be fantastic for a game day party, a casual baby or bridal shower luncheon, movie or game night, or any casual get-together with friends or family.
 Remember, you don’t always need a “reason” to throw a party!